Last Updated on December 23, 2021 by Muhammad Junaid Khalid

 - It doesn’t seem realistic, but charge in small doses.
 Instead of letting your battery fall to a critically low level and recharging to full, partially top-up charge after using at least half of your Android phone battery.
 This helps in maintaining long-term battery life.
 To sum it up: shorter use-recharge cycles equals longer battery life.

-- Avoid using your phone while charging for a quick charge and maximum battery life, especially when it comes to power-hungry apps.
-It’s one thing to check for important messages, another to start a long gaming session as your phone charges.
+- Avoid using your phone while charging for a quick charge and maximum battery life.

 - Don’t leave your phone to charge overnight or all day.
-It can heat your phone and damage it, and as mentioned before, shorter charging times helps preserve battery life.
-However, don’t worry about a fully charged device still attached to its charger – phones know when to stop charging.
+It can heat your phone and damage it, and as mentioned before, shorter charging times help preserve battery life.

 2. Cool It Down, Or Warm It Up